There are no valid excuses for being an uninformed pre-medical student at Missouri State University.

-- Beginning Second Year Medical Students List of Suggested Undergraduate Courses for Medical School Preparation.
-An excellent resource for the savvy premedical student who is aware of differences between coursework preparation for the MCAT and coursework preparation for medical school.
+- Beginning second year medical students find the list of Suggested Undergraduate Courses for Medical School Preparation helpful.
+It is an excellent resource for the savvy pre-medical student who is aware of differences between coursework preparation for the MCAT and coursework preparation for medical school.

 - Practice Specialties and Subspecialties for Physicians.
 See lists of medical subspecialties in Pathway to Medicine and List of Careers in the Health Professions.

 - Foreign, Off-shore, and International Medical Schools.
-Should this be an alternative?
-Important considerations for the potential applicant.
+This page includes important considerations for the potential applicant when asking the question: should this be an alternative?

 - Preparing for Your Medical School Interview This is often the "bottom line" in being accepted or rejected to medical school.
 This document contains sample questions, tips, and the formats of typical medical school interviews.

-- Preparing and Writing Your Personal Statement.
-It is extremely important to write a personal essay that delivers the information about you and coveys the message that admissions committees are looking for.
+- Preparing and Writing Your Personal Statement is an extremely important document, with tips on how to write a personal essay that delivers the information about you and conveys the message that admissions committees are looking for.

-- The "Early Decision" option for Medical School Admission.
-Early decision is not for every applicant.
-How does one decide if it is right for you?
+- The "Early Decision" Option for Medical School Admission document discusses the early decision option (which is not for every applicant) and offers guidance in asking if it is the right option.

 - Medical School Interview Format.
 Different formats are used by different schools.
-Be prepared for the format used at the schools you interview at.
+Be prepared for the format used at the schools for which you plan to interview.

-- Know the Jargon - A List of Common Acronyms for Students in Premedicine and Medicine.
-Everyone throws around acronyms at various stages of the admission and educational process.
+- Acronyms and Abbreviations in the Health Sciences is a document for students in pre-medicine and medicine to help them know the jargon.
+Everyone throws around acronyms at various stages of the admissions and educational processes.
 Do not be in the dark.

 Advisement documents in preparation

-Occasional hard copies of web-posted Biomedical Sciences Premedical Student Guide Sheets are available on rotation on the Biomedical Sciences Premedical Bulletin Board located near Room 329 in the Professional Building.
+Occasional hard copies of web-posted Biomedical Sciences Pre-medical Student Guide Sheets are available on rotation on the Biomedical Sciences Pre-medical bulletin board located near Room 329 in the Professional Building.
 Check weekly for new postings.
-Premedical students in other majors should bookmark and may copy website materials directly from the Biomedical Department's Premedical Student Advisement website and this Web page, Advisement Guides for Premedical Students, for updates and new additions.
+Pre-medical students in other majors should bookmark and may copy website materials directly from the Biomedical Sciences Department's Pre-medical Student Advisement website, as well as this current page, for updates and new additions.

 Students interested in health professions other than medicine should bookmark the Biomedical Sciences health profession's index page for advisement updates and new additions.